 July 4 was changed by Congress to a paid holiday for federal workers.

-Why Study the History of Independence Day in Your Homeschool?
+Why Study the History of Independence Day?

 There is a tendency to focus on the festivities that accompany days like Memorial Day, Veterans Day, Flag Day, and Independence Day without fully understanding the context of why they are set apart.
 By incorporating Independence Day activities into your study of these patriotic events in your homeschool, you have the opportunity to make sure that your students will never see these commemorations as “just another holiday.”